LuigiRussoDev/Covid19Detection/README.md

  - Matplotlib

 ### Dataset
-For this project I used the follow dataset: https://github.com/ieee8023/covid-chestxray-dataset.
-This is the landmark for image x-ray by covid.
+For this project I've used this dataset: https://github.com/haydengunraj/COVIDNet-CT/blob/master/docs/dataset.md.
-The other two classes: "Pneumonia" and "Normal" has been downloaded from here: https://www.kaggle.com/c/rsna-pneumonia-detection-challenge
-The last link contains a lot of images than first link, so I splitted the train and test set as follow:

 1. Train (462 images for each)
    1. Normal:
    1. Covid